 Including video can go a long way towards capturing the attention and curiosity of those you are reaching out to with email.

-Here are a few suggestions for what kinds of automations do best with video email.
+Here are a few suggestions for what kinds of automation do best with video email.

 In his post “Building a Newsletter Welcome Series from Scratch”, Gregory Ciotti outlines 2 main problems with most welcome series.

 - The message said nothing of substance.
-There was no objective and zero reason for the email to be sent.”
+There was no objective and zero reasons for the email to be sent.”

 A video email series can go a long way to solving both of these problems.
 A video of you greeting them and introducing yourself as a person can make a good impression and allow for a more personal connection right away.

 Follow up with a few video emails that add value through the series.
-The video will make information you convey will be much more memorable than the average plain text email.
-Make a few videos that suggest some content on your site, give a few useful downloads or tools, or shares some tips directly in the email.#videoemail is much more memorable and interesting than the average plain text email @bombbomb Click To Tweet
+The video will make the information you convey will be much more memorable than the average plain text email.
+Make a few videos that suggest some content on your site, give a few useful downloads or tools, or shares some tips directly in the email.

 Copywriting for email is a challenging skill that requires you to conjure emotions in the reader with nothing more than simple text.
 This is difficult to do because 93% of communication is nonverbal.
 That means using text only to create an emotional response that drives action is like trying to fight with 1 hand tied behind your back.